Energy Accounts for Denmark

 The energy accounts link data on energy with the national accounts.
 The energy accounts are based on the same definitions and classifications as the national accounts.
 This implies that the use of energy as described in the energy accounts is fully consistent with the description of the economic activity as described in the national accounts.
 In 1974, the first energy accounts for Denmark were made as a reaction to the first oil crisis.
 At the same time the accounts were made for the years back to 1966.

 The energy accounts account for 46 different energy commodities.
-The energy accounts are made up in both physical quantities (tonnes, m3, GWh), heating values (joule) and net energy consumption.
+The energy accounts are made up in specific physical quantities (tonnes, m3, GWh), energy units (joule) and gross energy consumption.
 The energy account is published in newsletters (Nyt) and in the statistical database.

 Energy accounts are compiled using a method of product balancing.
 Supply and use of each energy product are compiled in a way to ensure their equality and are balanced by utilizing all the relevant information from the available sources.